Chiropractic care for back pain

 Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
-It is also very rare that manipulation may worsen a condition.
+It is also very rare that manipulation may worsen a condition, but it can.
 The screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
 Make sure to discuss all of your symptoms and past medical history with the chiropractor.
 If you are at high risk, your chiropractor will not do neck manipulation.

 Lemmon R, Roseen EJ.
 Chronic low back pain.
 In: Rakel D, ed.
 Integrative Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 67.